Sea Breeze Resort

 Do I need to pre-book?

-It all depends.
 In the season from April to January pre-booking is highly recommended.
-The reason for this is the increase in tourist visits but also the dramatic increase of Mining in the area.
+The reason for this is the increase in tourist visits but also the dramatic increase of mining in the area.
 If you are after a great deal, then booking well in advanced and/or in the summer months allows you save a lot of money.
 Booking ahead will increase your choice of rooms, a free upgrade and a spot with the preferred Whale Shark operators.
 It will also help the operator to offer you a better service.
-Last Minute bookings always catch operators on the back foot and sometimes short staffed, meaning the service can be inconsistent.
-If an operator knows in advanced he will be busy, then staff adjustments can be made and the highest possible service achieved.
-It is therefore not only in our interests if you book well in advance.
+Last minute bookings always affect operators resulting in a shortage of staff, meaning the service can be inconsistent.
+If an operator knows in advance that he will be busy, then staff adjustments can be made and the highest possible service achieved.

-a) Sharks!
-Yes there are a lot of small reef sharks around and to this date nobody has been ever been bothered when only snorkelling.
+a) Sharks – There are a lot of small reef sharks around and to this date nobody has been ever been affected when snorkelling.

-b) Currents!
-Yes, certain places are more subject to currents and more dangerous than others.
-We usually use currents to our advantage, entering the water “upstream” and just drift parallel to the beach over the coral reef!
+b) Currents – Certain places are more subject to currents and more dangerous than others.
+We usually use currents to our advantage, entering the water “upstream” and drifting parallel to the beach over the coral reef.

-c) I am not a good swimmer!
-Yes that is a point, but again, it is very safe to snorkel and we do offer “sausages”, wet suits and life vests so that you can enjoy the reef.
-However, we do urge people to check at reception and with the rangers for the latest condition and make sure the conditions match your level of snorkelling skills.
-Generally you drift and don’t have to swim so can cover larger areas without getting tired and if you wish you can go over the same area you feel comfortable, over and over again!
+c) Swimming ability – It is very safe to snorkel and we do offer “sausages”, wet suits and life vests so that you can enjoy the reef.
+However, we do urge people to check at reception and with the rangers for the latest conditions to ensure they match your level of snorkelling skills.
+Generally, you don’t have to swim but drift over larger areas without getting tired.
+If you wish, you can go over the same area you feel comfortable, over and over again!